hcengineering/platform-0.2/docs/content/docs/concepts/architecture.md

 # The Platform

-Antierp Platform built around a few simple concepts:
+Antierp Platform is built around a few simple concepts:

 * `Platform Object` -- a piece of information, typically persisted by the platform in a database.
 May refer another platform object and `Resource`s
 * `Resource` -- something we can't persist in the database (e.g. JavaScript function, or "mailing service"), but want to refer from a `Platform Object`.
 * `Plugin` -- piece of code, which provide `Resources` to the platform, and code to deal with `Platform Objects`.

 Any Platform application is nothing but a bunch of installed plugins.
-At the very core Platform is a simple piece of code, which connects plugins together and route resource requests.
+At the very core Platform is a simple piece of code, which connects plugins together and routes resource requests.

 ## Platform Objects

 Platform Objects utilize classical object-oriented model, so every platform object belongs to a particualar class.
 A `Class` may extend another class, and implement a number of interfaces. `Interface` may extend another interface as well.
-There is also concept of `Mixin`, which we'll describe later.
+There is also a concept of `Mixin`, which we'll describe later.

 {{< mermaid >}}
 classDiagram